sungeunbae/swc_vuw2015/sql-novice-world/03-filter.md

 > ## Finding Outliers {.challenge}
 >
-> Normalized salinity readings are supposed to be between 0.0 and 1.0.
-> Write a query that selects all records from `Survey`
+> Write a query that selects records from Country with population of 0.
-> with salinity values outside this range.
+> Do they make sense?

 > ## Matching Patterns {.challenge}
 >